John-Abbott-College/6P3-Notes/wk6/11-iot-protocols.md

 ## Exercises

-1. Use a Graphical MQTT client such as [MQTT Explorer](https://mqtt-explorer.com/) or the VS Code [Extension VSMqtt](https://marketplace.visualstudio.com/items?itemName=rpdswtk.vsmqtt) to publish and subscribe telemetry data to/from one of our Adafruit IO (AIO) feeds.
+1. Use a Graphical MQTT client such as [MQTT X](https://mqttx.app/),  [MQTT Explorer](https://mqtt-explorer.com/) or the VS Code [Extension VSMqtt](https://marketplace.visualstudio.com/items?itemName=rpdswtk.vsmqtt) to publish and subscribe telemetry data to/from one of our Adafruit IO (AIO) feeds.
 	1. See the [AIO MQTT API](https://io.adafruit.com/api/docs/mqtt.html#adafruit-io-mqtt-api) documentation.
 	2. Publish a MQTT message with a random value to one of your feeds.
 	3. Subscribe to one of your AIO feeds.